PaddlePaddle/Paddle/doc/getstarted/build_and_install/docker_install_en.rst

 for users to browse and understand the C++ source code.

-As long as we give the Paddle Docker container a name, we can run an additional nginx Docker container to serve the volume from the Paddle
+As long as we give the Paddle Docker container a name, we can run an additional Nginx Docker container to serve the volume from the Paddle
 container:

 .. code-block:: bash